Water Damage Statistics

 Weather and Water Emergency Statistics

-Water damage can be an emergency, especially if the damage is weather-related.
+Water damage can be an emergency situation, especially if the damage is weather-related.
 The most expensive home repairs are typically due to emergency water damage.

 Water Damage Health Risks

-Water entering a home can harm the health and well-being of those living there.
+Water entering a home can be detrimental to the health and well-being of those living there.

-• Mold and mildew.
-The Center for Disease Control cites mold and mildew as significant health risks that can produce allergens, irritants, and toxic substances (mycotoxins).
+• Mold and mildew are significant health risks that can produce allergens, irritants, and toxic substances (myotoxins).

 The Environmental Protection Agency (EPA) recommends homeowners regularly check for leaks and advises that it is unlikely that a family of four would use more than 12,000 gallons per month.